 According to the Loan Agreement of the Smallholder Plantation Entrepreneurship Development Programme, the Central Bank of Sri Lanka is the Authorized Executing Agency for the Rural Financing and Credit Component of the Programme.
-The objectives of the Programme are to strengthen the beneficiaries' institutional capacity and negotiations skills, improve the land tenure status of smallholder tea and rubber growers, increase producers' profits through improved post-harvest handling, storage, processing and marketing of their products, develop and expand rural finance and credit services and ensure that women improve their living conditions and reduce their time poverty.
-As per the Loan Agreement, the estimated total cost of the Programme amounted to SDR 15.25 million (US\$ 23 million) equivalent to Rs.2,574 million and out of that SDR 1.75 million (US\$ 2.7 million) equivalent to Rs.295 million approximately allocated to Rural Financing and Credit Component of the Programme.
-The allocation for Rural Financing and Credit Component of the Programme had been revised as SDR 2.6 million (US\$ 3.8 million) equivalent to Rs.494 million in September 2014 and the Subsidiary Loan Agreement between Government of Sri Lanka and the Monetary Board of the Central Bank of Sri Lanka had been signed on 29 May 2015.
+The objectives of the Programme are to strengthen the beneficiaries' institutional capacity and negotiations skills, improve the land tenure status of smallholder tea and rubber growers, increase producers' profits through improved post-harvest handling, storage, processing and marketing of their products, develop and expand rural finance and credit services, and ensure that women improve their living conditions.
+As per the Loan Agreement, the estimated total cost of the Programme amounted to SDR 15.25 million (USD 23 million) equivalent to Rs.2,574 million and out of that SDR 1.75 million (USD 2.7 million) equivalent to Rs.295 million approximately had been allocated to Rural Financing and Credit Component of the Programme.
+The allocation for Rural Financing and Credit Component of the Programme had been revised as SDR 2.6 million (USD 3.8 million) equivalents to Rs.494 million in September 2014.
 The Programme commenced its activities in 2010 and completed on 31 December 2016.
+However, the financial statements of the Programme for the year ended 31 December 2017 had been prepared and presented for audit